-- Early Learning (centre based, long day care) services offer the ideal learning environment for 0-5 year olds. - It delivers age/developmentally appropriate, tailored and culturally appropriate, physical early learning environments where children can also be bathed, have nappies changed, often provided with nutritious meals and rest/sleep. - Early learning (centre based, long day care) is highly regulated.
-It is delivered under the National Quality Framework and the Early Learning Years Framework. - Early learning (centre based, long day care) offers trained and qualified educators, both from the nurturing and education aspect. - Our educators are professionally trained, often with degree qualified teacher(s) participating in the program and education of these children.
+- Early Learning (centre based, long day care) services offer the ideal learning environment for 0-5 year olds - It delivers age/developmentally-appropriate, tailored and culturally appropriate, physical early learning environments where children can also be bathed, have nappies changed and sleep. - Early learning (centre based, long day care) is highly regulated.
+It is delivered under the National Quality Framework and the Early Learning Years Framework. - Early learning (centre based, long day care) offers trained and qualified educators, both from the nurturing and education aspect.
+Our educators are professionally trained, with at least two degree qualified teachers participating in the program and education of these children.